Am I eligible?

 Ministry of Defence Personnel

-MoD personnel will be prioritised for Help to Buy Shared Ownership / Rental schemes where they have completed their basic (phase 1) training and they are one of the following
+They have completed their basic (phase 1) training and they are one of the following:

-- Regular service personnel (including Military Provost Guard Service, in the Navy, Army and Air Force)
+- Regular service personnel (including Navy, Army and Air Force)

 - Clinical staff (with the exception of doctors and dentists)